The Foschini Group achieves efficient operations through partnership and technology

 “We used to spend too much money on overtime,” says Botha.
 “Now, we've set up Dayforce auto-scheduling to only auto-populate to a maximum of 5% above the employee contracted hours.
 As a manager you can review and edit the hours scheduled, but we’ve immediately brought down expenses because we’ve scheduled people according to demand first.”

-The company achieved $945,000 in payroll savings in its first year and has been able to reduce overtime spend by 20% with Dayforce.
-In addition, improving clocking accuracy and implementing unpaid grace (when an employee is not paid from their scheduled start time if they clock in late) has saved $240,000 per year.
+The company achieved savings in payroll in its first year and has been able to reduce overtime spend by 20% with Dayforce.
+In addition, improving clocking accuracy and implementing unpaid grace (when an employee is not paid from their scheduled start time if they clock in late) has provided additional savings each year.

 Putting a premium on employee engagement

 You might expect that tightening time and attendance and clocking rules would have a negative impact on employee engagement and turnover.
 But the opposite has been true.

 “The previous system was a bit of a black box.
 As an employee, you had limited visibility and weren't aware what clocks the manager put in.
 You would get your pay at the end of the month and not be 100% sure if this matches your work or premium hours,” says Botha.
 “With Dayforce, employees can see what the managers see, full visibility.
 Employee satisfaction has risen while labor turnover has decreased.”